 1. Review your insurance coverage

 Finances in your 30s may look very different from your 20s.
 You may have more dependents to care for now, such as your children or retired parents.
 At the same time, your career may also be in a more stable place, and your earning power has increased significantly since your 20s.
 As your lifestyle, responsibilities, and needs change, you should review your insurance coverage to make sure that you and your family are adequately covered for unexpected changes or emergencies.
-Speak to a financial professional who can advise on any potential gaps in your coverage.
+Speak to a financial representative who can advise on any potential gaps in your coverage.

 2. Invest in your retirement